 My favorite scripting touch in this level was among its smallest - when in the Air Defense cannon, a small battle erupts in the trenches between the Strogg and three Marines.
 As the door explodes, the Strogg Marines ragdoll with directional physics impulses and the Marines in the trench each flinch according to their position and proximity to the blast.

-Construction Site (while actually mostly void of construction in final form) is one of Quake 4's vehicle levels and features the Marine walker.
-The level—like the hover tank levels—was added to the game after a series of late cuts, and replaced and consolidated several of shorter vehicle sections that had been spread across multiple other levels.
+Construction Site—ironically mostly void of construction in final form—is one of Quake 4's vehicle levels and features the Marine walker.
+Like the hover tank levels, this level was added to the game after a series of late cuts, and replaced and consolidated several shorter vehicle sections that had been spread across multiple other levels.

 Despite some movement physics issues and struggles with the "vehicle-only" Hornet and Roller enemies, the walker boasted impressive firepower with its machinegun and rocket pod combo, and offered a satisfying means to mow through the game's normal ground units.